Makkkiiii/Coursework1-Password-Generator-/README.md

 _It is similar to Linux._

+You can use coding software or on the terminal.
+It's your choice 😊😊.

+If you are using an IDE then do the same we did for WINDOWS.

+If you are doing it in a terminal or CLI Follow the steps mentioned below.

-Use any text editor to create a file named password_generator.c.
+Use any text editor to create a file named **password_generator.c**.

 Open Terminal, navigate to the directory containing **password_generator.c**, and compile it using **gcc -o password_generator password_generator.c**.

 Execute the compiled program with **./password_generator**.